jdcloudcom/en/API/Cloud-Disk-Service/CDS-APIs/createDisks.md

 ## Description
 Create one or more cloud disks according to designated configuration

-- The available cloud disk types include ssd (to be off-line), premium-hdd (to be off-line) or hdd.std1, ssd.gp1 and ssd.io1
+- The available Cloud Disk Service types include hdd.std1, ssd.gp1 and ssd.io1
 - Disk Size
-    - ssd: With range [20,1000]GiB, step size of 10GiB and the fixed-value iops
-    - premium-hdd: With range [20,3000]GiB, step size of 10GiB and the fixed-value iops
     - hdd.std1: Capacity type hdd, with range [20,16000]GiB, step size of 10GiB and iops obtained by calculation which is directly proportional to the capacity of purchased disk
     - ssd.gp1: General type ssd, with range [20,16000]GiB, step size of 10GiB and iops obtained by calculation which is directly proportional to the capacity of purchased disk.
     - ssd.io1: Performance type ssd, with range [20,16000]GiB, step size of 10GiB, iops obtained by calculating the purchased capacity or designated by the user.